Do you need to know how to create a DMARC record?

 How Does DMARC Work?

 The DMARC protocol checks the SPF and DKIM records for your domain.
-If the email server can’t find any SPF or DKIM records, it looks at DMARC to figure out what to do with the emails.
+If the email server can’t find any SPF or DKIM records, it looks at DMARC to figure out what to do with the outbound mail.

 Based on the content of the DMARC record, the server might: